How Seniors Can Pay Off Credit Card Debt

 3. Consider Debt Settlement

-With debt settlement, you can work with the credit card company to negotiate your debt and pay less than what you owe.
-You can work with a debt relief company to negotiate on your behalf.
+Debt settlement allows you to work with credit card companies to make a lump sum payment toward your debt for less than what you owe.
+Consider partnering with a debt relief company to negotiate on your behalf.

-This debt relief strategy can help you save as much as 50% before fees if you’re working with a debt settlement company and willing to offer a lump sum payment.
+This debt relief strategy can help you save as much as 50% on your total debt (before fees) if you’re working with a debt settlement company and are willing to offer a lump sum payment.

 Teresa Dodson, debt expert and founder of Greenbacks Consulting, believes debt settlement can be an effective option for senior consumers.
 “Most seniors, depending on their financial situation, just need to worry about housing, food, and medical bills.
 If they become unable to afford paying credit card bills and have trouble keeping up with the basic necessities, debt settlement is a great option,” Dodson shares.

-If you’re six months past due on your credit cards and struggling to keep up with debt payments, settling your debt can be a viable strategy.
+If you’re six months past due on your credit cards and struggling to keep up with debt payments, settling your debt can be an effective strategy to rescue your finances.

 4. Look for Government Assistance Programs for Seniors